Tom McNeilly

 Biography

-Tom's major interests are in mucosal immunology, specifically host-pathogen interactions at mucosal surfaces, and how these may inform future disease control strategies.
-In addition to exploring basic immunological questions in ruminant species, his work is also involved in the development of vaccines to control veterinary pathogens residing at mucosal surfaces, such as Escherichia coli O157:H7 in cattle and Teladorsagia circumcincta in sheep.
+This work involves studying mucosal responses at multiple levels from cell culture, through organoids, tissue explants and other 3D-cell culture systems, to in vivo challenge models.
+In addition to exploring basic immunological questions in ruminant species, his work involves the development of vaccines to control veterinary pathogens residing at mucosal surfaces, such as gastro-intestinal parasites of sheep and cattle, as well as zoonotic pathogens with a ruminant reservoir including Coxiella burnetii and Escherichia coli O157.
 He also has an interest in the immune basis of disease resistance and susceptibility in ruminant species.

-Current Interests:
+Current Research

 • Investigation of immune-regulation in ruminants in relation to parasitic and bacterial diseases